multimeric/koa-pg-session/readme.md

 The second parameter, `options`, is an object consisting of all optional keys.

-* `schema` String. defines the schema in which to create or find the table that we will use to store session data.
+* `schema` (string): defines the schema in which to create or find the table that we will use to store session data.
 Defaults to `public`
-* `table` String. defines the name of the sessions table that we will create or find.
+* `table` (string): defines the name of the sessions table that we will create or find.
 Defaults to `session`
-* `create` Boolean.
-True if the module is allowed to create a new table to store sessions.
+* `create` (boolean): True if the module is allowed to create a new table to store sessions.
 Defaults to `true`
-* `cleanupTime` Number, in milliseconds.
-The amount of time between cleaning up the database for old sessions.
-Defaults to 162000000 (45 minutes)
+* `cleanupTime` (number, in milliseconds): The amount of time between cleaning up the database for old sessions.
+Defaults to 2700000 (45 minutes)

 ### koa-generic-session options

-Most of the customisation for this module is available through the options passed into the koa-generic-session module, which are [listed here](https://github.com/koajs/generic-session#options), for example we can allow empty sessions by using this middleware:
+Additional session customisation is available through the options passed into the koa-generic-session module, which are [listed here](https://github.com/koajs/generic-session#options), for example we can allow empty sessions by using this middleware:

 ```javascript
 app.use(session({